What Is Phesgo™ (pertuzumab, trastuzumab, and hyaluronidase-zzxf)?

 - Low white blood cell levels

-- Peripheral neuropathy (numbness, tingling, or pain in the hands and feet)
+- Numbness, tingling, or pain in the hands and feet (peripheral neuropathy)

 - Lung problems, including a life-threatening inflammation of the lungs

-These are not all of the possible side effects of Phesgo.
-Talk to your doctor about Phesgo and what to expect or if you experience any changes that concern you during treatment with Phesgo.
+These are not all the possible side effects of Phesgo.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Phesgo.

 For more information, read the full prescribing information of Phesgo.